Weak equilibria of a mean-field market model under asymmetric information

 \subsection{The market clearing condition}

-We have so far assumed that the price process $\w$ is exogenously given, i.e. every agent considers $\w$ as an exogenous stochastic process that affects the state variable and the objective functional.
-Under this condition, we have a family of stochastic optimal control problems that can be solved separately by each agent.
-As in \cite{fujii2022mean}, we aim at deriving an equation for the equilibrium price process, i.e. the price determined by the \emph{market clearing condition}, which is defined by the balance between the demand and supply of all agents in the market, and then show the existence of a solution to that equation.
-In addition, we aim at understanding if the standard agents can deduce some information regarding the strategy of the informed agents, through the observation of the price process.
-In fact, the strategy of the informed agents has an impact on the equilibrium price, so we expect the price to reveal part of the information included in $C$.
+We have so far assumed that the price process $\w$ is exogenously given, i.e., every agent considers $\w$ as an exogenous stochastic process which affects the state variable and the objective functional.
+Under this assumption, we have a family of stochastic optimal control problems which can be solved separately by each agent.
+As in \cite{fujii2022mean}, we aim at deriving an equation for the equilibrium price process, i.e., the price determined by the \emph{market clearing condition}, which is defined by the balance between demand and supply, and then show the existence of a solution to that equation.
+In addition, we aim at understanding if the standard agents can deduce some information regarding the strategy of the informed agents through the observation of the price process.
+In fact, the strategy of the informed agents has an impact on the equilibrium price, so we expect the latter to reveal part of the information embedded in $C$.

-The \emph{market clearing} for the model designed at the beginning of this section is expressed by condition:
+{\em Market clearing} in the finite-player model described at the beginning of this section is expressed by the following condition:

 We now present the following result, which establishes the relationship between the information available to the informed population and that of the standard one, in terms of the filtration generated by the equilibrium price and the common noise.
 Its proof is straightforward. \begin{lemma} In the setting introduced above, the following holds